-The Dual Bay Battery Charger allows the user to externally charge two of the ANDRE Lithium Ion batteries.
+The Dual-Slot Battery Charger allows the user to externally charge two of the ANDRE Lithium-Ion batteries for high-speed charging.

 Note: The Dual Bay Battery Charger is available with the ANDRE Advanced and Deluxe models.
 It can also be purchased separately by contacting REI or an Authorized REI reseller.